What information does dePepi.com collect?

 dePepi.com is a blog that provides information about pop culture in general. dePepi publishes news, information, rumors, opinions, reviews, unboxings, geek anthropology theories, pop culture rumors, blogging tips, and writing pieces.
 The information set forth herein might not necessarily be accurate or current.

 dePepi’s content is provided without any warranties of any kind, including any implied warranties of merchantability, fitness for use for a particular purpose, accuracy, or non-infringement. dePepi does not guarantee that the site will operate in an uninterrupted or error-free manner or that it is free of viruses or other harmful content.
 Use of information obtained from or through dePepi.com is at your own risk. dePepi is not responsible for the republishing of the content found on this blog on other Web sites or media without the owner’s permission.

 dePepi.com is not in any way liable for any loss or damages you may suffer or incur, including, but not limited to, claims for defamation, errors, loss of data, loss of money, detrimental reliance or interruption in availability of data arising out of the use or inability to use dePepi.com or any links thereupon, your placement of content on dePepi.com, or your reliance upon information obtained on from or through dePepi.com or through links contained thereupon.

 You will find pictures and artwork on dePepi.com that belongs to dePepi.
-Many of the artwork has been purchased on Evanto Market and The Hungry Jpeg.
+However, many images come from Unsplash, and many of the artwork has been purchased on Evanto Market and The Hungry Jpeg.
 Other artwork has been commissioned by different artists.